eminorhan/silicon-menagerie/README.md

 # A menagerie of models trained on SAYCam and other reference datasets

 This is a stand-alone repository to facilitate the use of all models I have trained on SAYCam (and more!).
 The models are all hosted on [Huggingface](https://huggingface.co/eminorhan).
+Please see our preprint for a detailed description of the models and their capabilities:

+Orhan AE, Lake BM (2023) [What can generic neural networks learn from a child's visual experience?](https://arxiv.org/abs/2305.15372) arXiv:2305.15372.

 ## What you need:
 * A reasonably recent version of PyTorch and torchvision (I have `pytorch==1.11.0` and `torchvision==0.12.0`).